yellingatcode/yet-another-commit-checker/README.md

 There might be a better way to do this, but this what has worked for me :-)

-## Future Work

-### Known Issues

-1. Commit Message Regex: If regex is set, Git revert commits might be rejected because Git sets the commit message of the revert by default.

-### TODO

-1. More unit tests!
-2. Fix known issues
-3. Add more awesome features

 ## Development

 Interested in contributing?
 [Fork me!](https://github.com/sford/yet-another-commit-checker)